 And second, what does the answer to the previous question mean for American policy toward the so-called hermit kingdom?

-While to some, North Korea's behavior at the moment is a puzzlement, it is actually a perfectly logical response to recent international actions with respect to other pariah states, call it the squeaking wheel syndrome.
+While to some, North Korea's behavior at the moment is a puzzlement, it is actually a perfectly logical response to recent international actions with respect to other pariah states.

-In particular, the other remaining member of the original Axis of evil, Islamo fascist Iran, has lately been systematically rewarded for its behavior.
+The other remaining member of the original axis of evil, Islamo-fascist Iran, has lately been systematically rewarded for its behavior.

-The more belligerent the rhetoric from Mahmood Ahmadinizad, the more imminent the completion of his ominous nuclear weapons program.
+The more belligerent the rhetoric from Mahmoud Ahmadinezad, the more imminent the completion of his ominous nuclear weapons program.

 Mahmoud says, I'll talk, but I ain't stopping.